rawleyfowler/mamml/README.md

 PUT 12345678 AS Int NAMED 'myAge'; -> Returns the label 'myAge'.
 UPDATE myAge TO 12393844893; -> Update a given node by name.
 CLEAR myAge; -> Sets a node to Null.
+DELETE myAge; -> Deletes a given node by name. (this does not null the value, but rather remove it entirely from the cache)
 ```
 ##### Null can be achieved by:
 ```
-PUT Null AS Number; -> Id of new Null, number node.
+PUT Null AS Int; -> Id of new Null, number node.
-DELETE myAge; -> Deletes a given node by name. (this does not null the value, but rather remove it entirely from the cache)
 ```

 ## Why